Log-Periodic Tooth Antennas

 There is one more cool property of the Log Periodic Tooth Antenna, and this is the reason we set the angles S1 and S2 to be equal.
 Under the condition S1=S2, we will find that if we interchange the metallic and non-metallic areas of our antenna, we will end up with the exact same structure.
 This is known as the "self complimentary property".

 In Figure 10 we replace the metallic areas of our structure with air and vice versa, and we end up with the result as shown.
 If we then feed across the metallic gap as shown on the right, we have a log periodic tooth slot antenna.
-The properties of this slot antenna will be very similar to the standard dipole version of the antenna (same approximate radiation pattern, efficiency, but the polarization will be changed).
+The properties of this slot antenna will be very similar to the standard dipole version of the antenna (same approximate radiation pattern, antenna gain, but the polarization will be changed).

 Figure 10.
 Self Complimentary Structure of LP Tooth Antenna.